ros-navigation/navigation2/nav2_route/README.md

 - All edges are directional
 - Data in files may be with respect to any frame in the TF tree and are transformed to a centralized frame automatically
 - Action interface response returns both a sparse route of nodes and edges for client applications with navigation graph knowledge and `nav_msgs/Path` dense paths minimicking freespace planning for drop-in behavior replacement of the Planner Server.
-- Action interface request can process requests with start / goal node IDs or poses
+- Action interface request can process requests with start / goal node IDs or euclidean poses
 - Service interface to change navigation route graphs at run-time
 - Edge scoring dynamic plugins return a cost for traversing an edge and may mark an edge as invalid in current conditions
 - Graph file parsing dynamic plugins allow for use of custom or proprietary formats